Particle Acceleration Time due to Turbulence-Induced Magnetic Reconnection: Numerical method and setup

-where $\left \langle v_{in} \right \rangle$ is the average reconnection velocity in the simulated turbulent jet in units of $c$.
-In units of the Alfvén speed this is of the order of $\left \langle v_{rec} \right \rangle \sim 0.03 v_A$ \citepalias{Medina-Torrejón_2023}.
+where $\left \langle v_{in} \right \rangle$ $ =\left \langle v_{\rm rec} \right \rangle$ is the average reconnection velocity in the simulated turbulent jet, which is of the order of $\left \langle v_{rec} \right \rangle \sim 0.03 v_A$, where $v_A$ is the local Alfvén speed \citepalias{Medina-Torrejon_2023}.
 We observe that in turbulence-driven reconnection, a fast reconnection speed is achieved once turbulence is fully developed.
 At turbulence saturation, the reconnection speed also attains its maximum average value \citep[e.g.][]{kowal_etal_09, kadowaki_etal_2021, Vicentin2024}.
-The value above has been computed from the distribution evolution of the reconnection events in our relativistic jet \citepalias[see Figure 4, top panel, in ][]{Medina-Torrejón_2023}.
+The value above has been computed from the distribution evolution of the reconnection events in our relativistic jet \citepalias[][]{Medina-Torrejon_2023} (see Figure \ref{hist-delta-theta-figure} in the Appendix \ref{appendix:rec_rate}).
 Previous studies based on 3D MHD and relativistic MHD simulations of turbulence-induced reconnection have found similar average values for fast reconnection speeds \citep[e.g.][]{singh_etal_16, Kadowaki_2018, kadowaki_etal_2021, kowal_etal_2020, Beg2022, Wang2023, Vicentin2024}.
-Moreover, previous studies of test particle acceleration indicate that reconnection events with rates $v_{rec}\gtrsim <v_{rec}>$ are the ones effectively capable of accelerating particles by reconnection \citep[][]{kowal_etal_2012, delvalle_etal_16, Medina-Torrejón_2021, Medina-Torrejón_2023}. \footnote{ We note that in \cite{xu_lazarian_2023}, the condition $v_A \sim c$ is used only as a reference threshold, which is consistent with our study where where $v_A$ takes values of $v_A > 0.3\,c$.
+Moreover, previous studies of test particle acceleration indicate that reconnection events with rates $v_{rec}\gtrsim <v_{rec}>$ are the ones effectively capable of accelerating particles by reconnection \citep[][]{kowal_etal_2012, delvalle_etal_16, Medina-Torrejon_2021, Medina-Torrejon_2023}. \footnote{ We note that in \cite{xu_lazarian_2023}, the condition $v_A \sim c$ is used only as a reference threshold, which is consistent with our study where $v_A$ takes values of $v_A > 0.3\,c$.
 Additionally, their choice of $v_{\text{in}}$ values was illustrative, not intended as physically realistic estimates based on turbulence-driven reconnection theory and simulations.
 In their model, $v_{\text{in}}$ is derived from their Eq.
 6, where the parameter $f$, which encapsulates the influence of turbulence, is left unspecified.
 As a result, the formulation can accommodate a wide range of $v_{\text{in}}/v_A$ ratios depending on the turbulence characteristics of the system. }

-To compute $\theta$ in eqs. \ref{tacc1} to \ref{tacc3}, we consider the angle between the local reconnection field and the local background mean field approximately given by the initial helical configuration.
+To compute $\theta$ in eqs. \ref{tacc1} to \ref{tacc3}, we consider the angle between the local reconnection field and the local background field.